 "The Romans occupied Lincolnshire for over three centuries, building many forts across the county at Ancaster, Caistor, Louth, Stamford and Tattershall"

-The Romans occupied Lincolnshire for over three centuries.
-They built many forts across the county, including at Ancaster, Caistor, Louth, Stamford and Tattershall.
+Lincolnshire was a Roman-occupied county for over three centuries.
+They built many forts during their stay, including at Ancaster, Caistor, Louth, Stamford and Tattershall.

 Two of England’s two most important Roman roads passed through Lincolnshire and connected with each other in Lincoln/Lindum Colonia.